 Our focus will include both postsecondary and PreK-12 education, because mathematics education does not abruptly stop and start anew as students make institutional transitions.
 Issues that affect both high- and low-achieving students will be addressed, as well as issues that affect students who are minoritized in their mathematical communities.
 We welcome ideas for posts and pointers to interesting materials or events; please feel free to add your contributions in the comments.

-For more information, listen as AMS Public Awareness Officer Mike Breen interviews Editor-in-Chief Benjamin Braun about math education and how this blog was created.
+For more information, listen as AMS Public Awareness Officer Mike Breen interviews founding Editor-in-Chief Benjamin Braun about math education and how this blog was created.